 Yes, some of the programs have “sweet spot” redemptions.
 But they’re very niche redemptions, and not really a reason to pick up either card.

 But all things considered, I think I think there a couple of best ways to redeem ThankYou points, which is how I plan on using mine:

 Citi ThankYou is a 1:1 transfer partner with Singapore KrisFlyer, which is among my favorite frequent flyer programs.
 Singapore blocks a vast majority of their award space to members of partner frequent flyer programs, so for the most part the only way to book Suites Class is through their own program directly.

 Will the KrisFlyer program be devalued at some point?
 Probably.
 But you have to take at least somewhat of a short term approach in this hobby whenever possible.
 And as of now Singapore KrisFlyer is the program I use most for converting my transferrable points (since they partner with all four major transferrable points currencies).

 Citi ThankYou points can also be redeemed as cash towards the cost of a travel purchase.
-For a vast majority of transferrable points currencies that doesn’t represent a great value… but for Citi ThankYou it does, in my opinion.
+For a vast majority of transferrable points currencies that don’t represent a great value and Citi ThankYou Points are no different.

 I’ll be the first to say that I don’t find Citi ThankYou Rewards points to be quite as valuable as Membership Rewards or Ultimate Rewards points, as the number of good uses of them is somewhat limited.
-That being said, for the time being I’m still putting a vast majority of my spend on the Citi Prestige Card and Citi ThankYou® Premier Card.
-I love using them for transfers to Singapore KrisFlyer, and getting 1.25 cents per point towards the cost of a ticket doesn’t suck either.
+That being said, for the time being I’m still putting a vast majority of my spend on the Citi Prestige Card and Citi Premier® Card; I love using them for transfers to Singapore KrisFlyer.